JohnStout/PySpell/README.md

 # pyspell

-This repository contains the **pyspell** toolbox, including a Cython extension (`oasis`) that must be built locally on each machine.
+This repository contains the **pyspell** toolbox.

 Use the instructions below to **download**, configure, and install the package in an isolated environment.

 ## Folder Structure